 When it comes to Scarborough’s Reading Rope, verbal reasoning refers to understanding when and how words are being figurative and literal.
 It includes things like metaphors, analogies, idioms, and figurative language.
 Kids pick up some of these things as they grow, but classroom instruction can be helpful too.

-Kids gain literacy knowledge by exposure to a wide array of genres and styles.
+Kids gain literacy knowledge by exposure to a wide array of literary genres and styles.
 This is why a strong curriculum covers fiction, nonfiction, and poetry in all their forms.
 Generally speaking, the more types of reading a child encounters, the more advanced their literacy knowledge becomes.

 How can teachers use Scarborough’s Rope?